Robb Stark – Night’s Silver Wolf King

 Robb’s body at the Twins

 Robb’s body could still be at The Twins.
-Lady Stoneheart may be the key here.
-When Brienne is captured by the former Brotherhood without Banners who are now outlaws operating under Lady Stoneheart, she learns the following:
+When Brienne is captured by the former Brotherhood without Banners now operating under Lady Stoneheart, she learns the following:

 Lady Stoneheart wants her son alive – a sinister notion that we should take seriously and another reason I believe strongly that we have not seen the last of Robb Stark.
 Lady Stoneheart is on a path of extreme vengeance.
-Her outlaws have already hanged many a Frey and Lannister regardless of whether they participated in the Red Wedding or not.
 If she wants her son alive, she will have to find his body.
 She herself is living undead proof that resurrection is possible even after a corpse begins to decay.
 Lady Stoneheart is not in good shape, her wounds have not healed, portions of her skull are visible beneath her shredded face.
 She looks a frightful mess and yet is still capable of thinking, speaking and following her goals.
 No doubt her outlaws cross-examine the men they capture, not only to identify those who took part in the massacre at the Twins but likely also to discover where Robb’s body is hidden.
-For example, Merrett Frey sings like a canary when he is captured by Stoneheart’s men:
+Merrett Frey sings like a canary when he is captured by Stoneheart’s men:

 “So you sewed his head on Robb Stark’s neck after both o’ them were dead,” said yellow cloak.